×

 Incentives for doing business

-Tax incentives are preferential tax policies offered by the government to incentivize or encourage a particular economic activity or to support disadvantaged business owners or individuals.
 From the investor’s perspective, tax incentives are legitimate tools for reasonable tax planning and cost savings.
-Also, it is a useful indicator of market trends and government priorities.
+It is also a useful indicator of market trends and government priorities.

 China has implemented a series of preferential tax policies, in turn attracting a large number of foreign capital and foreign-invested enterprises and effectively promoted the adjustment and optimization of various industrial structures.